-It has been previously stated that, in general, TE and water use are negatively correlated (Blum 2005, 2009), in peanut (Arachis hypogaea L.) for instance (Wright et al. 1994).
+It has been previously stated that, in general, TE and water use are negatively correlated (Blum, 2005, 2009), for instance in groundnut (Wright et al., 1994).
 We found no such relationships in any of the genetic backgrounds and conclude that the TE-water use and TE-HI relationships may not be mutually exclusive, contrary to previous thinking.
-In fact, the data showed clearly that improvement of TE was possible in an R16 background that already exhibited a high capacity to extract water, without compromising this capacity in ILs.
+In fact, the data showed clearly that improvement of TE was possible in an R16 background that already exhibited a high capacity to extract water, without compromising this capacity in introgression lines.
 Similarly, it was possible to enhance water extraction capacity in the S35 background, without compromising the high TE baseline in that genetic background.

-Transpiration efficiency and water extraction had an important bearing on yield differences that were not explained by HI.
+Transpiration efficiency and water extraction had an important bearing on yield differences that were not explained by the harvest index.
 However, the magnitude of that influence was conditioned by the genetic background.
-For instance, water extraction was improved by the Stg1 QTL and, to some extent, by the Stg3 and StgB OTLs in the S35 background.
-Therefore, in that background, both TE and water extraction explained the residual grain yield variation unexplained by HI.
-Similarly, TE was improved by the StgB QTL in the R16 background.
-There, only TE had an influence on the residual grain yield variation under drought stress that was not explained by HI.
-The present results contrast with previous observations that four stay-green QTLs all showed consistency across different genetic backgrounds (Subudhi et al. 2000).
-It is clear from this work that stay-green is possibly related to different components such as TE, water extraction capacity or both, both of which are likely to be an aggregate of different mechanisms.
-Here, we tested more specific traits (i.e. water extraction and TE) rather than an integration of these into an overall stay-green phenotype.
-It can be illustrated here by the trend for increased total biomass in StgB (grain+stover) in both S35 and R16 backgrounds, although this was probably related to an increase in water extraction in the S35 background and to an increase in TE in the R16 background.
+For instance, water extraction was improved by the Stg1 QTL and, to some extent, by the Stg3 and StgB QTLs in S35 background.
+Therefore, in that background both TE and water extraction explained the residual grain yield variation unexplained by HI.
+Similarly, TE was improved by the StgB QTL in R16 background.
+There, only TE had an influence on the residual grain yield variation under drought stress that was not explained by harvest index.
+The present results contrast with previous observations that four stay-green QTLs all showed consistency across different genetic backgrounds (Subudhi et al., 2000).
+It is clear from this work that stay-green is possibly related to different components such as TE and/or water extraction capacity, themselves likely to be an aggregate of different mechanisms.

+Here we tested more specific traits (i.e. water extraction and TE), rather than an integration of these into an overall stay-green phenotype.
+It can be illustrated here by the trend for increased total biomass with StgB (grain + stover) in both S35 and R16 backgrounds, although this was likely related to an increase in water extraction in the S35 background and to an increase in TE in R16 background.
 This highlights the need to better understand the role of each QTL in controlling the expression of a stay-green phenotype, and their interactions with the recipient genetic background.
 This will assist plant breeders to select the best combinations of Stg QTLs to pyramid in a particular genetic background.
-It is also critical to decipher the mechanisms underlying the different QTLs so their effects via specific mechanisms (e.g. Kholová et al. 2010a, 2010b) can be predicted using crop simulation modelling (Chenu et al. 2009; Sinclair et al. 2010).
+It is also critical to decipher the mechanisms underlying the different QTLs so their effects via specific mechanisms (e.g. Kholova et al., 2010a,b) can be predicted using crop simulation modeling (Chenu et al., 2009; Sinclair et al., 2010).